Mental health assessment and referral

 While people are always encouraged to talk to their GP about their health concerns, this isn’t always possible.
 They might not have a regular GP, or may need help before they can get an appointment.

-The CIRS will make it easier for people to find the mental health service that is right for them.
-It will provide a streamlined assessment and referral process which will be a simpler and quicker experience for the consumer.
-And use of the Initial Assessment and Referral (IAR) tool (see below) will increase the likelihood that people will be connected to the level of care and provider that’s most appropriate for them at any given time.
+The CIRS makes it easier for people to find the mental health service that is right for them.
+It provides a streamlined assessment and referral process which will be a simpler and quicker experience for the consumer.
+And use of the Initial Assessment and Referral (IAR) tool (see below) by GPs and the CIRS intake team will increase the likelihood that people will be connected to the level of care and provider that’s most appropriate for them at any given time.

 The CIRS will also help Tasmanians by supporting their care team (see below).